fbpx

 How much will my private sale car loan cost?

-There are several variables which can impact the cost of your car loan, including the following:
+There are several variables which can impact the cost of your car loan, including:

 • Interest rates: perhaps the most important factor in the cost of your loan, lower rates will result in greater savings.

-• Fees: on top of interest, establishment, ongoing and early and late payment fees can all add up over your loan.
+• Fees: establishment, ongoing and early and late payment fees can all add up over your loan.

 • Loan term: the longer you choose to take to repay your loan, the more interest you’ll pay.